What Should You Know Before Dividing High-Asset Marital Property?

 Pay attention to liquidity.
 Real estate equity and retirement accounts look solid on a net worth statement, but they don't convert to cash easily.
 Having enough liquid assets to cover a few years of expenses means you won't have to sell investments at bad prices or tap retirement funds early.

-Common Financial Planning Mistakes in Divorce
+What Are the Most Common Financial Planning Mistakes in High-Asset Divorce?

 Making decisions based on emotion.
 Fighting for the house because you raised your kids there often isn't the smart financial choice.
 Look at assets for what they're actually worth and what you actually need.